 Pity the second-generation Chevrolet Camaro.
 Born late — a delivery fraught with complications — it was nearly snuffed out in adolescence.
-Although it survived to a ripe old age, it has never inspired the same nostalgia as its beloved 1967-1969 predecessor, perhaps because it arrived in the fray of one of the most contentious public debates of the 20th century: the battle over automotive emissions and the use of leaded gasoline.
+Although it survived to a ripe old age, the second-gen Camaro has never inspired the same nostalgia as its beloved 1967-1969 predecessor, perhaps because it arrived in the fray of one of the most contentious public debates of the 20th century: the battle over automotive emissions and the use of lead as a gasoline additive.
 This is the story of the 1970-1981 Chevrolet Camaro and the rise and fall of leaded gasoline.

 THE SECOND GENERATION CHEVROLET CAMARO